effectfully/inference-in-agda/UnificationInAgda.lagda.md

 Usefulness of this eta-rule is not something that one thinks of much, but that is only until they try to work in a language that doesn't support the rule (spoiler: it's a huge pain).

-All records support eta-rules by default (that can be switched off for a single record via an explicit `no-eta-equality` mark or for all records via TODO: what).
+All records support eta-rules by default (that can be switched off for a single record via an explicit [`no-eta-equality`](https://agda.readthedocs.io/en/v2.6.1/language/record-types.html#eta-expansion) mark or for all records in a file via `{-# OPTIONS --no-eta-equality #-}` at the beginning of the file).

 The simplest record is one with no fields: